waku-org/docs.waku.org/docs/guides/getting-started.md

 ---
-title: Nodes and SDKs
+title: Getting Started
+hide_table_of_contents: true
+slug: /
 ---

 :::caution
 Waku has risks and limitations as it is still developing and preparing for extensive adoption.
-However, it is already demonstrating its capabilities by [powering various applications](/powered-by-waku).
-[Join our community](/community) to stay updated on our progress.
+However, it is already demonstrating its capabilities by powering various applications.
+[Join our community](https://waku.org/community/) to stay updated on our progress.
 :::

 Ready to integrate Waku into your application for private, secure, censorship-free communication?
 Explore the available SDKs and contribute by running a node.